-In September of 2021, SCLC enter into an agreement with Baker & Taylor in the amount of \$632,332 for a 2-year-period to procure PressReader on behalf of the Cooperative.
-On July 1, 2022, the Los Angeles (LA) Times was abruptly removed from the platform without notice.
+In September of 2021, SCLC enter into an agreement with Baker & Taylor (B&T) in the amount of \$632,332 for a 2-year-period to procure PressReader on behalf of the Cooperative.
+July 1, 2022 the LA Times was abruptly removed from the platform without notice.
+SCLC later learned that this was at the direction of the LA Times.
 PressReader and Baker & Taylor were not made aware of this removal until it occurred.
-Talks are ongoing between PressReader and the LA Times.
-John Szabo (LAPL) has reached out to his contacts at the LA Times, and the issue was surfaced to the LA Times executive team.
-Szabo expects to have a response from LA Times within the next few weeks.